blomma-dev/fake-person-data-api/README.md

-REST API with Express and Faker.js to generate fake user data including ID, UUID, Full name, email, phone number, location, address and job title for each user.
-25 unique users generated per request.
+REST API with landing page, using Express and Faker.js to generate fake user data including ID, UUID, Full name, email, phone number, location, address and job title for each user.
+Rate limited configurable API.

-- Features API rate limit of 50 requests per 15 minutes (configurable in app.js).
+- Features API rate limit of 100 requests per 15 minutes (configurable in app.js).

 ## Features

+- REST API
+- landing page with link to API
 - Express server
 - Using Faker.js for generating fake data
 - ID, UUID, Full name, email, phone number, location, address and job title for each user
-- 25 unique users generated per request
+- 25 unique users generated per request (easily configurable in app.js)
-- API rate limit of 50 requests per 15 minutes (configurable in app.js)
+- API rate limit of 100 requests per 15 minutes (configurable in app.js)

 ## Installation

 - run `npm install` to install dependencies
-- run `npm app.js` to start the server on port 3000
+- run `node app.js` to start the server on port 3000

 ## Usage

+- launch the server with `node app.js`
+- the server will be running on port 3000, navigate to http://localhost:3000
+- the API has a landing page with a link to the users generation API
 - navigate to /api/users to get a list of 25 users with randomly generated data
 - (optional) configure the rate limit in app.js for local and testing usage
+- (optional) configure the number of users generated per request in app.js
+- (optional) configure the data using faker.js in app.js

 ## License